Upward-Spiral-Science/uhhh/Supplemental_Final_Report.md

 <img src="./docs/figures/plot_rag_1.png" width="400">

 ### Non-Linear Edge Weighting
-When two nodes are established as neighbors, the edge between the nodes is weights.
-Since our data includes density values at each node (voxel, or pixel since we're looking at y-layers), we can weight by the inverse of density difference between two nodes.
+When two nodes are established as neighbors, the edge between the nodes is weighted.
+Since our data includes density values at each node(voxel, or pixel since we're looking at y-layers), we can weight by the inverse of density difference between two nodes.
 Inverse because strongly connected nodes should be close in weight.
 We have number of synapses S<sub>i</sub> at nodes $i$ and define weights $w$ between the nodes:

 $$w_j = \dfrac{1}{|S_i - S_{i+1}|}$$